BRPD: Homicide suspect taken into custody following pursuit that ended in crash on Florida Boulevard

 Police said the crash and the woman's alleged crimes are still under investigation.

-Officials also told WBRZ that three people were injured in the crash, but they were in stable condition.
+Officials told WBRZ that three people, all minors, were injured in the crash, but noted they were in stable condition.

 More News